makemake-kbo/I_AM_THE_REDARD/README.md

 ![bogocat](./bogocat.png)
 If you're really jealous of the biggest redard you can steal the jpeg by solving it yourself.
 It's a never ending game of chicken!
+### Note:
+This is copy pasted ayyware.
+Expect things to not make sense and possibly not behave as intended